beangusu/Bingcentia/Configurations.md

 ## Disabling NSFW

 You may wish for the sex part of the list to be completely optional.
 While you cannot remove the adult dialog options without reworking most of the list, you **can** ensure that any pornographic imagery only takes place when you choose for it to.
-On the left pane of MO2, there are mod named `ONights` and `OIsThisABadTime` that you can untick.
+On the left pane of MO2, there are mods named `ONights` and `OIsThisABadTime` that you can untick.
 These mods enable _only_ criminal NPCs in the game to have sex with each other on their own without your input.
 You must disable these mods **ONLY BEFORE CHOOSING NEW GAME.** Doing so at any other time will cause issues!

 Still want to sleep your way around Skyrim without straight-up watching porn?
 Thanks to _Licentia_ users, we have an option for that now as well.
 In addition to the above options, simply enable the `OFadeToBlack` mod in its corresponding MCM menu, and disable the stripping of `Slots 49 and 56` in Ostim's `Undressing` MCM section.
 This will cause the screen to Fade To Black every time a sex scene begins, so you can still get the quest rewards without the NSFW.
 On top of that, you'll want to tick on the `Undies.esp` on very bottom of the right pane in MO2.
 This'll give everyone a pair of lootable underwear, so you don't get jumpscared with nakey people when looting them.